Indexing Guide

 When scanning a broader set of data targets, there are often paths that you would like the File Agent to exclude.
 This agent setting will exempt any folder listed from any Discover File Agent activity.
 This is typically very helpful for desktop devices with the standard Windows folder structure however, it can also be useful on network file shares if there are folders that should be excluded due to privacy, legal hold, or other business restrictions.

-To specify exclusions, On the Connector Setting screen, click the Advanced box, select the File Agent tab (as shown below) then scroll down the list.
+To specify exclusions, open the Connector Setting screen, then click the Advanced box, select the File Agent tab (as shown below), and scroll down the list.
 There are two text hyperlinks in the setting area that will pre-populate the common system-defined paths to be excluded.
-You may also type in paths that are specific to your environment.
+You may also type in paths that are specific to your environment. \

 Indexing Configuration